Organize the chaos: 5 key steps in the change management cycle

 “Everybody had a great time with it, with the screen name they’d made up when they were 12.
 People took pictures with it,” says Perkins.
 It became a cultural moment.

-Of course, it doesn’t always need to be a huge process, says Perkins.
+Of course, it doesn’t always need to be a considerable process, says Perkins.
 “It can be taking a moment in a meeting to give some applause to Fred, who wrote our old software system in 1997.”

 4. Offer an honest explanation